daurnimator/lua-http/doc/modules/http.cookie.md

 Defaults to infinity (no maximum size).

+### `store.max_cookies` <!-- --> {#http.cookie.store.max_cookies}

+The maximum number of cookies allowed in the `store`.
+Decreasing this value will only prevent new cookies from being added, it will not remove old cookies.

+Defaults to infinity (any number of cookies is allowed).

 ### `store:store(req_domain, req_path, req_is_http, req_is_secure, req_site_for_cookies, name, value, params)` <!-- --> {#http.cookie.store:store}

 Attempts to add a cookie to the `store`.